 None

-3
+3 Discussion

 Some intent feasibility has been agreed in R18.
 However intent feasibility is related to other intent related negotiations.
 For an intent that is desired by the MnS consumer, there is no guarantee that the MnS producer can deliver it the way the consumer desires.
 It could be that the producer does not fully understand the intent or that the MnS producer has multiple alternatives on how to realize the intent.
 Intent negotiation includes all interactions that enable the MnS consumer and producer to agree on the details of the intent, its fulfillment, or its results.
 There can be many cases that are related although can in general be grouped into 2 categories – those related to the evaluation of an intent and those related to the fulfilment of an intent.